SocialFinanceDigitalLabs/liia-tools/docs/cin_census_questions.md

 The pan_London_CIN_flatfile is created from the current LA file as well as the previous version of the pan_London_CIN_flatfile.
 Based on the LA Code (provided by CLI) all columns for that LA are dropped and the new file merged in.
-    * The fact that the LA code is provided by the CLI leads me to suspect that, although not specified, the input file is the cleaned file for the LA, not the merged flatfile as this has the la code in it
+    * The fact that the LA code is provided by the CLI leads me to suspect that, although not specified, the input file is the cleaned file for the LA, not the merged flatfile as this has the la code in it. **CORRECTION:** The is intended to run from the merged flatfile.
+The LA code is used to drop the LA data from the pan-London file.
     * This means that the pan london flatfile will only have the latest data - not the historic data.
 It's not specified if this is intentional or accidental.
       The code will happily accept either the merged flatfile or the cleaned file as input, so it's not clear which is the correct one.